twister-php/sql/README.md

 My goal is to enable you (and me) to write SQL queries faster, safer and more readable than old-school concatenations.

-They might not execute faster, especially when the regular expression engine kicks in, but the amount of time you will save, and coming back to your code in a few months or years later and immediately understand it is invaluable!
-Code readability should come first in most situations.
+They might not execute faster, especially when the regular expression engine kicks in, but the amount of time you will save, and coming back to your code in a few months or years later and immediately being able to read and understand it is invaluable!
+Code readability should come first in most situations, especially large queries.

-I believe this code and solution is unique in the world; as there simply is NO other library/class out there with the same capabilities and feature set.
-Very few libraries help you write raw SQL queries faster.
+I believe this code and solution is unique; as I haven't found anything like it before; there simply are NO other libraries out there with the same capabilities and feature set; and very few help you write raw SQL queries faster.

 I hope you enjoy this effort, it has taken me many weeks (hundreds of hours) of my free time to write this code and documentation.